qiskit-community/qiskit-machine-learning/docs/migration/02_migration_guide_0.8.rst

 with V2 primitives, review the transpilation and pass managers section if your primitives require transpilation, such as those from `qiskit-ibm-runtime`.

-Pleae bear in mind that not all V2 primitives are directly supported.
+Please bear in mind that not all V2 primitives are directly supported.
 Should you require assistance, please do not hesitate to reach out via our
 `Slack channel <https://qiskit.enterprise.slack.com/archives/C07JE3V55C1>`__ or submit an issue on `GitHub <https://github.com/qiskit-community/qiskit-machine-learning/issues>`__.